Last Updated on January 30, 2026 by George Pavlopoulos

 Day ticket for Germany: the Quer-durchs-Land-Ticket

 The Quer-durchs-Land ticket can be used for up to five people.
 How does it work?
-The ticket costs 42 euros for one person, and every additional traveler pays 7 euros.
-That said, if you are two people traveling, the ticket costs 49 euros; if you’re three, it costs 56 euros, etc.
+The ticket costs 42 euros per person, and each additional traveler pays 7 euros.
+That said, if you’re two people traveling, the ticket costs €49; if you’re three, it costs €56, and so on.

 See the current offers for the day ticket for Germany.